The K-30 Sensor Module is a maintenance-free transmitter module intended to be built into different host devices that require CO2 monitoring data.

 FOR ARDUINO PROJECTS:

-Here is an Arduino project that uses a K30 sensor over serial connection.
+Here is an Arduino test sketch that uses K30 over I2C.

 |Shipping Rate||First item||Additional items|